Table of Contents

 Mega Config Detail

 Ensure your API Key has permissions for Mega Block.
-If not, make changes or create a new one.
+Modify or recreate if necessary.

 API Key Auth

-1. Right-click on a blank area in the Hierarchy panel to add the Block viewer tool (Unity development);
+1. Right-click on a blank area in the Hierarchy panel to add a Block viewer (Unity development);

 Add Block Viewer

-1. Select the EasyAR.Mega.BlockViewer (Dev) node, and fill in your EasyAR account information in the Inspector panel to log in;
+1. Select the EasyAR.Mega.BlockViewer (Dev) node, fill in your EasyAR account credentials in the Inspector panel, and log in;

 login

-2. Click the button on the right side of Mega Cloud Service;
+2. Click the button to the right of Mega Cloud Service;

 Click Mega CLS

-3. Select the Mega localization service you want to use and click OK.
+3. Select the Mega localization service you want to use, then click OK.

 Select Mega CLS